 Film Production Sound Through the Years changes and added responsibilities.

 Newly re-elected Chairman Graeme Huon introduced Ben with a brief outline of Ben’s career.

 Ben then took us through his career in location sound production from his start in 1975 at the ABC.
 He told us that the typical setup of the time was a Nagra portable battery-operated tape recorder and a shotgun microphone on a long boom pole.
 He explained that the shoots were often one-camera affairs with shots framed as wide-shot, mid-shot, and close-up with the microphone positioned accordingly to achieve the appropriate sound balance.

-The next online meeting of the AES Melbourne Section will be held on Monday 3rd October 2022 at 7:30pm – via Zoom.
+The next online meeting of the AES Melbourne Section will be held on Monday 14th August 2023 at 7:30pm – via Zoom.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.